inblockio/aqua-cheque/README.md

 > You can also use `make build` to build the contracts and components in one command

 ### Execute WASI component directly

-Component not found error?
-Review the installation documentation [here](#install-cargo-components)

 ```bash
 make wasi-exec